-each event includes its own set of note parameters: velocity on, velocity off, note length, utime, chance, roll, math, mute 1.4.
+9 1.4.
 Connecting a synthesizer: configure track input & output Connect a MIDI or USB cable between the input of your favorite hardware synth and one of Hapax's output.
 Hold a track to enter Track settings menu and select the output port and the output channel:

-TRACK OUTPUT Every note of the track, whether coming from the built-in live matrix pads \\\\\\, the step sequencer or an external keyboard, will be sent on this output PORT and CHANNEL.
+TRACK OUTPUT Every note of the track, whether coming from the built-in live matrix pads , the step sequencer or an external keyboard, will be sent on this output PORT and CHANNEL.
 TRACK INPUT Input PORT: sets up which port the track is listening to.
 Input CHANNEL: sets up which channel the track is listening to, depending on the choosen port: - : the track isn't receiving notes from any port. - ALL ACTIVE: the track listens to all input ports, only when this track is active. - MIDI A, MIDI B, USB DEVICE, USB HOST, CV/GATE: the track only listens to the selected port.
 This setting is always active, even when the track is not selected.
-Press step, enter some steps in the piano roll, then Press play : your synth is now playing a sequence.
-Or Press live, then play with the 128-pad matrix 1.5.
+Press step, enter some steps in the piano roll , then Press play : your synth is now playing a sequence.
+1.5.
 Play/stop From stop state, pressing will start the project playback.
-If you are in a playing state, pressing will restart all tracks from the beginning. - One press on stops and resets the playback, and disable the recording.
-It will also send default automation midi values. - A second press will send a midi "All Note Off" message to your instruments. - A third press will send a midi "All Sound Off" message to instantly silence midi synthesizers. - A fourth press will send all patterns midi Program Changes, if configured. - From play state, when you are in step or automation mode, pressing will restart all tracks to the current page position.
-From stop state, pressing 2ND + will restart all tracks to the current page position.
+If you are in a playing state, pressing will restart all tracks from the beginning. - One press on stops and resets the playback, disable the recording and send a MIDI STOP message.
+It will also send the default automation MIDI values.
+If a song was running, it will reset the song position to the currently playing section. - A second press will send a MIDI ALL NOTE OFF message to your instruments.
+It will also send patterns MIDI Program Changes (PC/MSB/LSB) if some are configured and different from the last messages sent.
+If a song was running, it will reset the song position to the first section of this song. - A third press will send a midi ALL SOUND OFF message to your instruments, to instantly silence midi synthesizers.
+It will also send patterns MIDI Program Changes (PC/MSB/LSB) if some are configured. - A fourth press will send MIDI values set in the ASSIGN mode (2ND + fill).
+It will also clear the internal MIDI messages cache.
+The MIDI message cache is an internal memory within Hapax that stores the last value sent for each automation type (MIDI CC, Aftertouch, Pitch Bend).
+This mechanism helps avoid sending redundant MIDI messages by comparing current values with the previously sent ones.
+If a value hasn't changed, the message is not resent-reducing MIDI bandwidth usage and improving overall latency performance.

+Tip From play state, when you are in step or automation mode, pressing ▶ will restart all tracks to the current page position.
+From stop state, pressing 2ND + ▶ will restart all tracks to the current page position.
 1.6.
 Working with projects, save & load Projects proA and proB are accessible directly through their dedicated button.
 Each of them contains 16 tracks and can be played at the same time.
 For smooth transitions you can seamlessly load a project on proB while proA is running for never ending live sets!
-Press proA or proB to select a project.

-Hold proA or proB to enter project settings:
+Press proA or proB to select a project.Hold proA or proB to enter project settings: